openmv/openmv/src/stm32cubeai/README.md

 output = net.predict(img)
 ```

-## License information
+## License informations

-This software is under MIT License.
+- The python wrapper i.e the sources files `nn_st.c`, `nn_st.h`, `py_st_nn.c` are under MIT License.
 See LICENSE file for more information.
+- All files (header file and compiled library) present in the AI directory are under the [SLA0044](www.st.com/SLA0044) licence.
+See AI/LICENCE for more information.